 And, this is where a lot of these amazing jobs come into play!
 As more people are doing these activities, outdoor and nature careers in those areas are just going to increase.

 For some of these outdoor career paths, you may need a college degree, and others you may need some kind of experience or certification before you can be hired on.
 But, there are others that you can start and learn as you go.
-Some of these outdoor jobs are part-time and some are full-time.
+Some of these outdoor jobs are part-time, some are full-time, and some are weekend only jobs.
 In the end, there is a wide variety of choices that may be more exciting options than “normal” office jobs.